-The New Orleans Jazz & Heritage Foundation celebrates the music and culture of the African diaspora at the seventh annual Congo Square New World Rhythms Festival, March 22-23, in Armstrong Park.
+The New Orleans Jazz & Heritage Foundation celebrates the music and culture of the African diaspora at the eighth annual Congo Square New World Rhythms Festival, March 21-22, in Armstrong Park.

 This free event celebrates the cultural diversity of New Orleans and the melting pot of traditions that gave rise to our unique music.
 We feature the music and dance of Africa, the Caribbean, the American Gulf South and beyond in this two-day, family-friendly festival.

 This year we’re highlighting New Orleans’ famous Mardi Gras Indians.
 In honor of the recent passing of the great Emile “Bo” Dollis of the Wild Magnolias – one of the originators of the modern sound of New Orleans music – we’ll present the Wild Mags featuring his longtime collaborator, Big Chief Monk Boudreaux along with Bo's son, Bo Dollis, Jr.

 We’ll also present the red-hot Mardi Gras Indian band Cha Wa.
 And Chief Smiley Ricks – a longtime stalwart of New Orleans’ Mardi Gras Indian scene – will make his Congo Square New World Rhythms Festival debut.